Herpes Simplex Virus Culture and Typing

 Your healthcare provider may also order other tests to check for:

-If your healthcare provider suspects that your brain has been affected by the infection,
+If your provider suspects that your brain has been affected by the infection, they

-he or she may order a viral DNA test of your cerebrospinal fluid, the fluid around
+may order a viral DNA test of your cerebrospinal fluid, the fluid around your brain

 What do my test results mean?